How to Create a Rotating 3D Cube Using HTML and CSS

 🧱 Step 1: Basic HTML Structure

 The first part of our project is the HTML structure .
-We use six <div>
+We use six <div> elements to represent each face of the cube.

 🎨 Step 2: Styling with CSS